top 0

 Hospital Authority

-To receive medical assistance at the public hospitals or clinics that offer psychiatric services for any psychiatric issues, you first need to be referred from your GP or family healthcare professional.
+To receive medical assistance at the Hong Kong public hospitals or clinics that offer psychiatric services for any psychiatric issues, you first need to be referred by your GP or family healthcare professional.
 A full list of primary care providers can be found here.
 A meeting with a specialist can then be arranged, and then a triage determination of urgency.
-The waiting time for a referral to outpatient services at a psychiatry specialist outpatient clinic, as of the writing of this article, can be found below:
+The waiting time for a referral to outpatient services at a psychiatric specialist outpatient clinic, at the time of writing this article, can be found below:

 Source: Hospital Authority